 Based in the heart of Central London, Neal's Yard Covent Garden London is a hidden gem.
 Located in Covent Garden, which as become the capitals most iconic area, known for its street-performers, top restaurants and some of London best theatres on Shaftesbury Avenue fighting for your attention.

 Most people forget to explore the smaller relatively unknown side streets and areas around Covent Garden like Seven Dials and Neal’s Yard.

-Hidden away down an alleyway, just off Neal Street, from the bustle on Shaftesbury Avenue.
-Is one of London’s secret location – London’s Hidden gem Neal’s Yard, Covent Garden.
+Hidden away down an alleyway, just off Covent Garden Neal Street, from the bustle on Shaftesbury Avenue.
+Is one of London’s secret location – London’s Hidden gem Neal’s Yard Covent Garden London.

 Neal’s Yard Covent Garden is one of London’s most colourful little corners, even on a grey day.
 It’s an oasis from the busy Covent Garden.

-Wander through the small alleyway to get to Neal's Yard and you’ll be taken aback by the bright, quirky, picturesque multi-coloured buildings, windows and shops.
+Wander through the small alleyway to get to Neal's Yard London and you’ll be taken aback by the bright, quirky, picturesque multi-coloured buildings, windows and shops.
 Which are sure to put a smile on your face.

 Neal’s Yard London is so hidden that not many Londoners about it.
 So, I’ve put together a small travel guide to Neal’s Yard, Covent Garden one of the most beautiful places in London.
 If you're looking for things to do in London check out this post.